armory/docs/content/en/scale-agent/troubleshooting/_index.md

 If one account/Agent is associated with more than one Clouddriver instance having `clouddriverAlive: true`, it's possible that the balancer Agent that runs every 30 seconds didn't flip the flag to false for dead connections.
 However, the plugin will just select the Clouddriver with the most recent `lastConnection` date.

-If no account/Agent is registered with a Clouddriver having `clouddriverAlive: true`, it's possible that the Agent is not connected yet to any Clouddriver.
+If no account/Agent is registered with a Clouddriver having `clouddriverAlive: true`, it's possible that the Armory Agent is not connected yet to any Clouddriver.

 ## Testing gRPC endpoints